Susan Lalic

+She is also the aunt of musician PinkPantheress.

+Career

 Lalic has played for England nine times in Chess Olympiads, from 1984 to 2000, inclusive.
 From 1986 to 1998, she played on the top board.

 She was the Fifth Women's Commonwealth Champion in 1987, the contest having been incorporated into the Lloyd's Bank Congress of that year.

-Lalic was educated at Nonsuch High School for Girls from 1977 to 1984, and has been married in the past to Keith Arkell and then to Bogdan Lalić.
+Lalic was educated at Nonsuch High School for Girls from 1977 to 1984, and was married to Keith Arkell and then to Bogdan Lalić.
 Currently she is married to International Master Graeme Buckley.